 Jon Oh (Post Sound) has been a OMB (one man band) sound designer for film and video for over twenty years, since graduating from the USC School of Cinematic Arts.
 His projects have been shown around the world on PBS, the Cannes Film Festival, the LA Asian Pacific Film Festival, and Sundance.
 Akira and Jon mixed "The Crumbles" in Jon’s bedroom studio on and off over a period of months, keeping the actors and Quetzal’s music at the heart and soul of the film.

 Francisco Hernandez (Co-Producer) was raised in San Juan Bautista, California as a stage and film production apprentice at the acclaimed El Teatro Campesino.
 He is a co-founder of Smokin’ Mirrors, a music video, film and live event production company.
 Francisco became a young film industry veteran by working with director Gregory Nava throughout the 90s.
-Most recently, he oversaw production on writer-director Richard Montoya's WATER & POWER, a powerful new feature due for release in 2013.
+Most recently, he oversaw production on writer-director Richard Montoya's WATER & POWER, a new feature due for release in 2014.

 Lisa Nguyen (Co-Producer) began her career studying film and communications at the University of California Berkley, and assisting film companies and film festivals around the world.
 Working with other innovative and talented individuals in the independent film and television community is what inspires her to continue to tell stories through visual art.